freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 -  A number of mitigations are in place as protection against access control vulnerabilities on the Admin Interface:

     - Apache autoindex module is disabled
-    - Journalist/administrator passphrases are long and automatically generated
+    - Journalist/Administrator passphrases are long and automatically generated
     - Passphrases are stored in a database hashed with a unique salt
     - Account generation/revocation/reset is restricted to Admin role
-    - *Two-Factor Authentication* is required (via a TOTP app, or an HOTP device like a YubiKey)
+    - Two-factor authentication is required (via a TOTP app, or an HOTP device like a YubiKey)

 Application Server and Monitor Server